 My exposure of Mr. Greer brought my blog much publicity, as well as credibility.
 My blogs about Otisville prison got the attention of the media when high profile guys were sentenced to Otisville, such as Michael Cohen, Michael “the Situation” Sorrentino, and others.
 The New York Times ran a couple of stories about Otisville.
 I spent six months helping the Times reporter with his article about Otisville.
 I also spent significant time helping a reporter for the Yale Daily News write an extensive article about Yale graduate Rabbi Daniel Greer.
 I also got quoted extensively by the tabloids when they wanted to know about “The Situation.”
 I’ve provide material to the New York Post, the Associated Press and the Daily News.
 I have written articles for The New Haven Independent.
 A number of other blogs post links to my articles.
 I have been invited to speak at shuls and universities about prison life and the criminal justice system.
 I have been invited to speak on WBAI and the New Haven Independent radio show as well as the Heshy radio show.

-I am continuing the fight for peace, justice and the American way.
-But I need to pay my bills.
-Please DONATE to the cause!
+I will continue to the fight for peace, justice and the American way.
+But I do need a few bucks to pay for my basic necessities.
+Please DONATE NOW to the cause!

 Larry Noodles On HBO Vice: